pik-nik/GAProject1-tic-tac-toe/README.md

 https://pages.git.generalassemb.ly/piknik/project1_tic_tac_toe/

-NOTE ONE PLAYER WORK IN PROCESS
+:construction: NOTE ONE PLAYER WORK IN PROCESS :construction:

 ## Goals :rocket:
 These were the goals that I had set in order to get a functional game running: